tripledes/sjimenez-lxc/README.md

 ## TODO

 * Add support for current CentOS releases.
-* Add lxc-cgroup provider.
+* Improve lxc-cgroup provider.
 * Get rid of duplications.

 ## Limitations

-The module lxc only works for Ubuntu 14.04, on other platforms with Ruby LXC bindings installed, the types should work as expected.
+ * The module lxc only works for Ubuntu 14.04, on other platforms with Ruby LXC bindings installed, the types should work as expected.
+ * The lxc_cgroups provider is really basic, doesn't do much validation and currently it's not ensurable, as it seems not everything inside cgroups has a *reset* value.
+So, this provider only sets the given value in the given cgroup key.
+ * lxc_groups provider is not able to use values such as 1G, cause when comparing, liblxc returns the values in bytes and puppet will set the value again.

 ## Contributions